dspinellis/alexandria3k/docs/cli-eg.rst

 .. code:: sh

    # Link affiliations with best match
-   alexandria3k --populate-db-path database.db --execute link-aa-base-ror
+   a3k process database.db link-aa-base-ror

    # Link affiliations with top parent of best match
-   alexandria3k --populate-db-path database.db --execute link-aa-top-ror
+   a3k process database.db link-aa-top-ror

 After linking, the results’ quality can be verified with queries such as the following.